rogerzhang/loki/README.txt

 		If this command executes correctly, you will find the metrics report in the "loki/loc/ServiceWeb/metrics/en-US.json" file.

+		[pathToUize]
+			When pointing NodeJS to the "build.js" script that it should run, you should specify the path to this file in the root folder of the UIZE project in your local environment.

+			The value of "[pathToUize]" should not contain the "site-source" folder like the "uizePath" config option - it should point to the root folder in your environment, since the "build.js" file is in the root folder.

 	Doing Pseudo-localization
 		In order to perform pseudo-localization for a project, you need to run the localization script and execute the "export" method, as follows...